Types of Operating Systems

 Advantages of Batch Operating System:

-- It is very difficult to guess or know the time required by any job to complete.
+- It is very difficult to guess or know the time required for any job to complete.
 Processors of the batch systems know how long the job would be when it is in queue

 - Multiple users can share the batch systems